willtownes/scrna2019/README.md

 Implementations of dimension reduction algorithms
 * *existing.R* - wrapper functions for PCA, tSNE, ZINB-WAVE, etc
 * *glmpca.R* - implementation of PCA for generalized linear model likelihoods.
 This method is highlighted in the paper as being suitable for single cell RNA-Seq data.
-* *ortho.R* - supporting functions for GLM-PCA that post-process latent factors so that the loadings are orthonormal (just like regular PCA).

 ### real